How to Find Food for the Bees at Flowers by the Sea

 According to the U.S. Department of Agriculture and the Food and Agriculture Organization of the United Nations (FAO), bees pollinate at least one-third of the plant species we eat.
 These workers include honeybees (Apis mellifera) -- the kind managed by beekeepers -- and thousands of wild species.

-Usually, it's the graceful butterflies and hummingbirds that receive center-stage attention in wildlife gardening articles.
-But at Flowers by the Sea we've decided to improve our efforts to help the bee family (Apis)-- a complicated team of more than 25,000 species worldwide.
+It used to be that it was mostly graceful butterflies and hummingbirds receiving center-stage attention in wildlife gardening articles.
+But in recent years, gardeners have become more aware of how important it is to help the bee family (Apis)-- a complicated team of more than 25,000 species worldwide.

 Finding Food for the Bees